LTBlueLatios/LTBlueLatios/README.md

 # Hi There!
-I'm BlueLatios.
+I'm BlueLatios

 I am a programmer specialising in software engineering and systems design.
 I like to integrate bits of philosophy into the way I code.
 My main language is JavaScript/HTML/CSS, however, I can proficiently code in Kotlin and C (without the ++).
 I strive to keep my code maintainable, clean, and efficient.
 I love figuring out how to use basic building blocks to form a bigger picture.
 I have a few somewhat strong opinions that go against the fashion norm, such as preferring VanillaJS over TypeScript and despising the current state of JS frameworks (unnecessary pieces of abstraction).